jprevo/canard-break/README.md

 > OK

 The cat is sometimes too big, please make sure it fits nicely in the page.
 Also, please reload the cat image when pressing the reload button

+> OK

+Refactor the App component :
+- create a new Joke component
+- load both the cat and the joke in parallel

+> Erreur, le chat ne se rafraichit plus

+We have an error, the cat is not reloading when pressing the "Reload Joke" button.
+Please fix.

+> OK